Genre: Thriller Warning : Contains upsetting content

 “You must understand that the Cedar Park Mall massacre has to take up most of our time and resources.”

 Baller pages quickly through to the one headed “Persons Of Interest”.
-He stares at the list of 4 names memorising them.
-Hearing Sargent speaking to his colleagues, Baller quickly puts the file back and stands up.
+He stares at the list of 4 names memorizing them.
+Hearing Sargent speaking to his colleagues on they way back, Baller quickly puts the file back and stands up.

 Looking him in the eye Baller states “We expect a weekly update.”